eikek/docspell/website/site/content/docs/tools/cli.md

 # Use Cases / Examples

+These are some examples.
+Each command has a good help explaining all the options.
+Run `dsc [subcommand] --help` to see it.

 ## Uploads files

-The `upload` subcommand can uploads files to docspell.
+The `upload` subcommand can upload files to docspell.
 This is the replacement for the `ds.sh` shell script.

 You can specify a list of files that are all being uploaded.
 This